-The Commonwealth, which the Transportation Board has determined to be a MOP for purposes of Rule 15c2-12, will covenant in a Continuing Disclosure Agreement, in substantially the form set forth in Appendix F, to be executed prior to the issuance of the 2017 Notes for the benefit of the holders of the 2017 Notes, to provide to the MSRB Annual Reports with respect to the Commonwealth.
+The Commonwealth, which the Transportation Board has determined to be a MOP for purposes of Rule 15c2-12, will covenant in a Continuing Disclosure Agreement, in substantially the form set forth in Appendix F, to be executed prior to the issuance of the 2020 Notes for the benefit of the holders of the 2020 Notes, to provide to the MSRB Annual Reports with respect to the Commonwealth.
 Similarly, the State Treasurer will provide Event Notices to the MSRB on rating changes with respect to the Commonwealth's general obligation bonds.
+See "Continuing Disclosure Agreement" in Appendix F hereto.